ericoporto/agsbox2d/README.md

 and is different than friction.
 Normally  the value for damping is between `0.0` and `0.1`.

+#### `float Body.AngularDamping`

+The AngularDamping property of a body, the angular drag, also happens independently from contact.

+#### `float Body.AngularVelocity`

+The AngularVelocity property of a body.

 #### `readonly float Body.LinearVelocityX`

 Gets the X vector from the body's Linear Velocity.